k3rs3d/ringfairy/README.md

 In the templates folder, `template.html` is used to generate each of the `next.html`/`previous.html` pages, containing the redirects for each website.
 The tag `{{ url }}` is inserted by the generator in each page, and that powers the webring.

 Besides `template.html`, the templates folder can contain any other templates you want.

+For instance, it's a good idea for a webring to have a central hub page listing all of the sites.
+You can put this on `index.html`, or create a dedicated page such as `list.html`, `table.html`, etc. Simply use the tag `{{ table_of_sites }}` in the template, and `ringfairy` will generate a formatted list of the sites in the webring.

 ### Template Tags